millanek/tutorials/WPSG2025/README.md

 **Question 3:** How informative are the plots above?
 Can you identify the gene flow events from the plots?

-As an upgrade on the above plots we developed with Hannes Svardal, the f-branch or fb(C) metric (introduced in [Malinsky et al. (2018)](https://doi.org/10.1038/s41559-018-0717-x).
-This is designed to disentangle correlated f4-ratio results and, unlike the matrix presentation above, f-branch can assign gene flow to specific, possibly internal, branches on a phylogeny.
-The f-branch metric builds upon and formalises verbal arguments employed by [Martin et al. (2013)](http://www.genome.org/cgi/doi/10.1101/gr.159426.113), who used these lines of reasoning to assign gene flow to specific internal branches on the phylogeny of Heliconius butterflies.
+As an upgrade on the above plots, Hannes Svardal and myself developed the f-branch or fb(C) metric, which was introduced in [Malinsky et al. (2018)](https://doi.org/10.1038/s41559-018-0717-x).
+This statistic is designed to disentangle correlated f4-ratio results and, unlike the matrix presentation above, f-branch can assign gene flow to specific, possibly internal, branches on a phylogeny.
+The f-branch metric builds upon and formalises verbal arguments employed by [Martin et al. (2013)](http://www.genome.org/cgi/doi/10.1101/gr.159426.113) to assign gene flow to specific internal branches on the phylogeny of Heliconius butterflies.

 The logic of f-branch is illustated in the following figure.
 The panel (c) provides an example illustrating interdependences between different f4-ratio scores, which can be informative about the timing of introgression.
 In this example, different choices for the P1 population provide constraints on when the gene flow could have happened. (d) Based on relationships between the f4-ratio results from different four taxon tests, the f-branch, or f<sub>b</sub> statistic, distinguishes between admixture at different time periods, assigning signals to different (possibly internal) branches in the population/species tree

 <p align="center"><img src="img/FbranchIllustation.png" alt="\*" width="600"></p>

-This is implemented in the `Dsuite Fbranch` subcommand, and the plotting utility, called `dtools.py` is in the utils subfolder of the Dsuite package.
+The f-branch statistic calculation is implemented in the `Dsuite Fbranch` subcommand.
+There is also a plotting utility, called `dtools.py` is in the utils subfolder of the Dsuite package.

 ```bash
 Dsuite Fbranch simulated_tree_with_geneflow.nwk species_sets_with_geneflow_tree.txt > species_sets_with_geneflow_Fbranch.txt